What Charities Need to Know About the Register of Beneficial Ownership

 As the company is a registered charity, it does not have beneficial owners in a conventional sense.
 Its assets are held by the company for the charitable purpose and the company is operated for the benefit of its beneficiaries.
 For the purposes of complying with the European Union (Anti-Money Laundering: Beneficial Ownership of Corporate Entities) Regulations 2019 (the New Regulations) the company has provided the details of the persons listed in this submission as its beneficial owners (within the meaning of the New Regulations).

-For the question, “Is the person’s interest/control direct, indirect or both?”
+For the question, “Is the person’s interest/control direct, indirect,both or neither?”

 Each charity will have to consider this for itself but in many cases where filing the details of the Senior Managing Officials, it would seem that ‘”indirect” is the most accurate description.